-To better understand the manifestation of the MSOT features resolved in breast cancer we computed 2 parameters based on the imaging feature observed, i.e. the TBV tumor to background ratio (Fig. 6a) and the TBV gradient (Fig. 6b).
-The first parameter computed the ratio of the total blood volume (TBV = $Hb + HbO_2$ ) seen in highly vascular areas of tumors vs. background normal tissue over a $5x5 \text{ mm}^2$ ROI.
-The TBV ratio indicates the relative angiogenesis in tumors and reached values as high as 30-fold (Fig. 6a).
-The ratio in tumor #3 is computed for the patient shown on Fig.4a-e.
-Due to the large area occupied by the tumor, it is not likely in this case that normal tissue is present on the image; therefore, the value may not represent an accurate tumor to background ratio.
-The findings demonstrate that in all cases there is a marked increase in TBV signal in cancerous tumors, indicative of angiogenesis.
+To better understand the manifestation of the MSOT features resolved in breast cancer, we computed two parameters based on the imaging feature observed, that is, the TBV tumor-to-background ratio (Fig. 6A) and the TBV gradient (Fig. 6B).
+The first parameter computed the ratio of the TBV (TBV = Hb + HbO2) seen in highly vascular areas of tumors versus background normal tissue over a 5 \times 5 mm2 ROI.
+The TBV ratio indicates the relative angiogenesis in tumors and reached values as high as 30-fold (Fig. 6A).
+The ratio in tumor #3 is computed for the patient shown on Fig. 4A-E. Because of the large area occupied by the tumor, it is not likely in this case that normal tissue is present on the image; therefore, the value may not represent an accurate tumor-to-background ratio.
+The findings demonstrate that in all cases, there is a marked increase in TBV signal in cancerous tumors, indicative of angiogenesis.
 Nevertheless, the findings also demonstrated significant variability between tumors, allowing observations on the individual tumor level.
-Due to the presence of high resolution images, intratumoral variability could also been observed.
+Because of the presence of high resolution images, intratumoral variability could also been observed.
 To capture aspects of tumor heterogeneity we also applied the TBV gradient as a metric of tumor spatial heterogeneity.
-The TBV gradient (Fig. 6b) was calculated as the angle of a 5mm line profile (radius) applied to tumors and adjacent non-cancerous tissue.
+The TBV gradient (Fig. 6B) was calculated as the angle of a 5-mm line profile (radius) applied to tumors and adjacent noncancerous tissue.
 The TBV gradient indicates spatial heterogeneity from the periphery to the center of the tumor and similarly exhibited more than 5-fold variability for different tumors imaged.
-The strongest gradient value is in the case of patient #4, which was a triple negative stage 3 tumor, followed closely by patient #7, which was a double negative (PR-, HER2-) patient.
-Fig. 6c shows a summary of the immunohistochemical readings for estrogen receptors (ER), progesterone receptors (PR) and tyrosine-protein kinase receptor (HER 2) for all patients.
-The age, sex and tumor grading and type are also specified.
+The strongest gradient value is in the case of patient #4, which was a triple-negative stage 3 tumor, followed closely by patient #7, which was a double negative (PR-, HER2-) patient.
+Figure 6C shows a summary of the IHC readings for estrogen receptor (ER), progesterone receptor (PR), and tyrosine-protein kinase receptor (HER 2) for all patients.
+The age, sex, and tumor grading and type are also specified.